Asymptotic Coincidence of the Statistics for Degenerate and Non-Degenerate Correlated Real Wishart Ensembles: Bulk Statistics

 When a complex conjugate pair solves the saddle point equation, the eigenvalues $q_j^{({\rm b})}$ in the boson--boson block of the supermatrix $Q$ can only reach those solutions which share the same sign of the imaginary part with $x_a+\imath L_a\varepsilon$.
 This is due to the infinitely high potential walls around the singularities $q=-1/\Lambda_i$ when $p\to\infty$.
 In contrast, the eigenvalues $q_j^{({\rm f})}$ in the fermion--fermion block reach both saddle points.
 When diagonalizing the supermatrix $Q$ we obtain the Berezinian, \textit{i.e.}, the superspace Jacobian,

-with the Vandermonde determinant $\Delta_k(q^{({\rm f})})=\prod_{1\leq i<j\leq k}(q_j^{({\rm f})}-q_i^{({\rm f})})$.
-Plugging the two kinds of saddle points into this Berezinian, we observe the following.
+with the Vandermonde determinant $\Delta_k(y)=\prod_{1\leq i<j\leq k}(y_j-y_i)$.
+We plug the two kinds of saddle points into this Berezinian.
 Solutions in which the eigenvalues of the boson--boson block and the fermion--fermion block do not agree are algebraically suppressed by factors of $1/p$ and thus smaller than those in which the spectra of the boson--boson and the fermion--fermion blocks counted with multiplicities coincide.

 In the case that all solutions are real we may reach more than one saddle point with the boson--boson block of $Q$.
-However only one of all real saddle points contributes, as can be seen by considering the first and second derivative of $g$ (second and third derivative of the Lagrangian~\eqref{approxLagrangian}) which read
+However only one of all real saddle points contributes because of the particular behavior of the extrema of $g$.
+Hence, we have to consider the first and second derivative of $g$ (second and third derivative of the Lagrangian~\eqref{approxLagrangian}) which read